How to become a real estate agent in Dubai: A step-by-step guide

 You should also be aware that some brokerage firms hire realtors as independent contractors on a commission-only basis, while others offer a basic pay-plus-commission structure.
 But even in this case, most of the agent’s income usually comes from commissions.

 Wondering how to be a real estate agent in Dubai?
-While the process has many layers, and successful agents take years to build a strong portfolio of prospective buyers and tenants, the basic approach to becoming a real estate agent in Dubai starts with applying for your broker’s license.
+While the process has many layers and successful agents take years to build a strong portfolio of prospective buyers and tenants.
+The basic approach for working in real estate in Dubai starts with applying for your broker’s licence.

 The first step to becoming a property dealer in Dubai is to obtain a residency permit under your real estate agency.
 In Dubai, you cannot be a freelance real estate agent.
 You must be an employee of a registered real estate brokerage to apply for a Brokers Permit.

-Apply for job opportunities with real estate agencies in Dubai hiring for real estate agent roles – either through LinkedIn, dubizzle (jobs), Bayt, or company sites.
-If you’ve been shortlisted and called for an interview, make sure you check about getting a visa.
+Apply for job opportunities as professional real estate agents through LinkedIn, dubizzle (jobs), Bayt or company sites.
+If you’ve been shortlisted and called for an interview, check about getting a visa.

 UAE citizens and GCC nationals can easily sign up for the licensing process.
 Expats, however, need to have a valid residency visa to apply for a job as a realtor in Dubai.
-You either get a work visa in Dubai from your employer or a residency visa sponsored by your spouse who is working in Dubai.
+You can get a work visa in Dubai from your employer or a residency visa sponsored by your spouse working in Dubai.

-Please note if you are under a spousal residency visa, you will require a work permit from the real estate agency.
+Please note that if you are under a spousal residency visa, you will require a work permit from the real estate agency in order to work as professional real estate agents.

 You will also need your Emirates ID, which comes with becoming a resident of the UAE.
 If you’re new to the country, here’s a detailed guide on the uses and benefits of Emirates ID.